 Attending orientation is a university requirement for all new undergraduate students: first year, transfer and international students.
 New students will receive important materials and pertinent information that will be essential to a successful transition to Marymount (i.e., how to manage and operate Marymount academic systems, receiving your Student ID, etc.).

 How do I register for orientation?

 All new students must register for orientation after they have finalized their acceptance to Marymount and have paid their commitment deposit.
-You can find the registration link on our main orientation page.
+You can find the registration link here on this page.